DBCLS

 }

-1. Navigate to Workspace Settings → Permissions & Roles
+1. Go to Workspace Settings → Permissions & Roles and enable "Developer mode / Create custom MCP connectors".

-3. Go to Settings → Connectors → Create
+2. Navigate to Settings → Connectors → Create.

 • Connector name: TogoMCP